schmalliso/overlander/README.md

 # overlander

-A home for MongoDB vagrant setups (for driver environment testing).
+A home for MongoDB vagrant setups so I can play with MongoDB drivers without hating my life.